WallPanel-Project/wallpanel-api/README.md

-# wallpanel-api
+# WallPanel API
-Documenting the common API across all WallPanel apps
+This repo documents the common API/assets across all WallPanel apps